Stanley, Falkland Islands Guide

 Best Time to Visit

 The best time to visit Stanley and the Falkland Islands is during the austral summer, from November to March.
-This period offers the mildest temperatures, longest daylight hours, and the best opportunities for wildlife viewing, particularly penguin breeding season.
+This period offers the mildest temperatures, longest daylight hours, and the best opportunities for wildlife viewing.
+Penguin breeding season is in full swing during this time, and you'll have the chance to witness these fascinating creatures up close.

 Transportation